barryhunter/fakedump/README.md

 Rather rudimentry 'mysqldump' replacement, that takes an arbitary query, so can dump virtual tables, even views (with their data!)

-... great for filtering (by rows OR by columns!) or even creating new virtual tabels from joins/group-by's etc.
+... great for filtering (by rows OR by columns!) or even creating new virtual tables from joins and with group-by's etc.

+**Basically it's for dumping tables that don't *really* exist!**

 ## Known Limitations